mrastrom/raspberry-pi/raspbian-lite.md

 `sudo ssh pi@raspberrypi`
 or
 `sudo ssh pi@raspberrypi.local`
-depending on your local router
+depending on your local router...
+To discover ip numbers on your LAN use `arp -a`if your on a Linux comuper.

 User/password = pi/raspberrypi **REMEBER:** Change default password.
 #### Configurate